probablynotnmp/Code-In-Place-2025/README.md

-# 🎯 Prime Number Guessing Game
+# 🎯 CODE IN PLACE 2025 PROJECT SUBMISSION
 *A fun, beginner-friendly and a very simple Python project made during Code in Place!*

 <div align="center">